Trauma-Informed Design & Research Training

 This program supports teams to build the capacity to stay present, responsive and connected when work is complex, pressured or emotionally charged.

 Teams learn to recognise stress and activation in professional settings, design safer engagement processes, and respond with clarity and care when distress arises.
-Learning is applied directly to the team’s own context through co-creating a shared practice charter.

 Teams finish with practical tools they can apply the next day.